mlummus/Glacier_Index/README.md

 ## GI_stats_correlations.py
 `GI_stats_correlations.py` Spatial autocorrelation, confidence intervals, multivariate analysis, and collinearity for the Glacier Index vs. glacier-characteristics correlations.
 Analysis done here is reported in manuscript Table 2

+## GCM_standard_deviation.py
+`GCM_standard_deviation.py` Calculates and plots the standard deviation across the GCMs.
+Used to make Supplementary Figures 3 and 4.